An intense workout and a chance to give back: Morgan Stanley colleagues race dragon boats and raise $20,000+ for charities.

 In dragon boat racing, a person steers the boat from the rear, while twenty paddlers coordinate their strokes to gain movement and speed, and a drummer keeps the paddlers in sync.
 It requires incredible teamwork.
 Everyone has a role, and the team's performance depends on each member working in harmony, working as one.
 “Once the team was in sync, the feeling of the teamwork was the best part,” says Alice Fangxin Liu (Institutional Securities Tech, 1st Year Paddler).

 Dragon boat racing brings employees of different levels and departments together as both friends and coworkers.
 Outside of dragon boat practice, the team spends time after every practice in search of the different ethnic foods to try in Queens.
 The diversity and unity of the team is part of what makes the sport so special to its members.
-“One thing which I love about our team is the diversity aspect.
-Where you see people at different levels and people of different ethnicities just come together and really helping each other out, I think it speaks very much to the Firm's core values,” remarks Sumit Gupta (Internal Audit, 2nd Year Paddler).

 The team welcomes colleagues who are interested, regardless of their position at work or experience with dragon boat racing.
 For those who join, it’s an opportunity to be challenged physically as a way to improve one’s health, connect with colleagues and expand one’s network, and give back to their community.

 Special thanks to the New York dragon boat team sponsors: Mohit Assomull; Dorothy Lee; Jim McCarthy; Kevin Lynyak; Ashwin Krishnan; Michael Hennessy; Bradley Barber; Multicultural Employee Networking Group; Women’s Employee Networking Group; Asian Employee Networking Group; Finance Division